NicholasMoser/Six-Patches-Of-Pain/README.md

 ## Building

-To build the code, first make sure you have [go 1.16+](https://golang.org/) installed.
+To build the code, first make sure you have [go 1.16+](https://golang.org/), and a c/c++ compiler installed for your target system installed.

 Then install `pb`, `goversioninfo` and `go-xdelta` by running: